What Is Thalassemia?

 In this, a person has to have a blood transfusion 1 to 2 times a month.

-But it also has some side effects – Over time, blood transfusion leads to iron accumulation in the body, which can damage the different organs.
+But it also has some side effects like blood transfusion leading to iron collection in the body, which can damage the organs.

 Bone marrow transplant

-In this, a donor’s healthy blood-forming cells and put into the patient’s bloodstream, where they begin to grow and make healthy RBC, WBC, and platelets.
+In this healthy blood-forming cells are put into the patient’s bloodstream, where they begin to grow and make healthy RBC, WBC, and platelets.

-It can eliminate the need for lifelong blood transfusions (7). but also has some risks – chronic immunosuppressive therapy, graft failure, etc (8).
+It can eliminate the need for lifelong blood transfusions (7). but have some risks like chronic immunosuppressive, graft failure, etc (8).

 Chelation therapy